xan105/node-powertoast/README.md

 Doesn't use any native module.
 Everything is done through PowerShell but you can use native WinRT API instead by **optionally** installing [NodeRT](https://github.com/NodeRT/NodeRT) relative package (see [installation](#Installation))

 Using NodeRT is a bit faster as you don't have to wait for the PowerShell VM to start and you'll be able to subscribe to the onActivated/onDismissed callback.<br />
-NB: Callbacks are also available with PowerShell ≥ 7.1.
+_NB: Callbacks are now also available with PowerShell ≥ 7.1._

 Example
 =======